 DM Reconciliation in respect of the DM Check Reconciliation Volume for each Day will be carried out in accordance with Section E6.3.

-The User shall provide 5 Day’s notice to the Transporter of its intention to arrange a User DM Check Read in relation to a Primary or Sub-Deduct Supply Meter Point with User Daily Read Equipment installed.
+The User shall provide 5 Day’s notice to the CDSP of its intention to arrange a User DM Check Read in relation to a Primary or Sub-Deduct Supply Meter Point with User Daily Read Equipment installed.

 Daily Read Errors